-D-Flow Tutorial #3: Getting started with a events Time estimation: 30-40 minutes Goal The goal of this tutorial is to learn how the event system in the D-Flow software works.
+D-Flow Tutorial #3: Getting started with a events Time estimation: 30-40 minutes Goal 0 is tutorial is to learn how the event system in the D-Flow s.
 This is done by creating a small application.
-Topics covered in this tutorial: Triggering events based on a specified condition Triggering events based on collisions between objects Using the Runtime Console Using the Module Properties pane Counting events Modules covered in this tutorial: Event This module broadcasts an 'event' to all modules when the state of a specified condition changes from true to false o vice versa.
-Stopwatch'Stopwatch'This module displays a time counter on a stopwatch and able to output the time as a value.
-Collision 'Collision' This module detects when two (or more) objects collide with one another and broadcasts the occurrence of the collision at an event.
-Valuator 'Valuator' This module has a number of sliders with a predetermined range which can be changed during runtime.
-This module is helpful to simulate output in the testing phase of application creation.
+Topics covered in this tutorial: Triggering events based on a specified condition Triggering events based on collisions between objects Using the Runtime Console Using the Module Properties pane Counting events Modules covered in this tutorial: Event 'Event' This module broadcasts an 'event' to all modules when the state of a specified condition changes from true to false or vice versa.
+Stopwatch 'Stopwatch' This module displays a time counter on a stopwatch ar able to output the time as a value.
+Collision 'Collision' This module detects when two (or more) objects collide w one another and broadcasts the occurrence of the collision an event.
+Valuator 'Valuator' This module has a number of sliders with a predeterm range which can be changed during runtime.
+This modul helpful to simulate output in the testing phase of application.
 Counter This module counts the amount of times an event has occurred and output this value.
 References: D-Flow 3 Help, Module References: Event, Stopwatch, Collision, Valuator and Counter module.